jiahao42/jiahao42.github.io/posts/the-future-of-software-is-duck.md

 For years, we've been building specs, but it's not well adopted.
 A couple of reasons:

-1. Specs are written for humans, consumed once, then abandoned
+1. Specs are written for humans, consumed once, then abandoned.
 They're a communication artifact, not a living artifact.
 The moment code diverges from the spec - which happens in O(hour) - the spec becomes historical fiction.
-2. Text is the wrong shape
+2. Text is the wrong shape.
 A decoded codebase is a graph, but text forces you to linearize a non-linear thing.
-3. Every reader starts from zero
+3. Every reader starts from zero.
 Human or AI, each session re-decodes the codebase from scratch.
 The decoded understanding is never written back in a richer form.
 There's no accumulation.
 The codebase never gets smarter about itself.

 But what if the spec is the decoded knowledge?
-What if *the spec is a live graph*, not text?
+What if the spec is a live graph, not text?

 *We believe that text spec is dead, and the journey of live graph spec has just begun.*